MasterGroosha/telegram-casino-bot/README.md

 Copy `env_example` file to `.env` (with leading dot), open and edit it.
 Create `redis_data` and `redis_config` directories, put `redis.conf` file into the latter (there is [example](redis.example.conf) in this repo).
+Create `locales` folder with languages subdirs (e.g. `locales/en`) and put your localization file(s) in those subdirs.
+Check [this directory](bot/locales/example) for samples.
+Please note that only one language can be active at a time.

-Run the bot with `docker-compose up -d` command.
+Finally, run the bot with `docker-compose up -d` command.

 Alternative way: you can use Systemd services, there is also an [example](casino-bot.example.service) available.